Regiments of the Malta Garrison The 40th (2nd Somersetshire) Regiment

 1 May Strength: 24 Commissioned and Warrant Officers, 71 NCOs, 514 rank and file fit for duty, 87 rank and file sick, 719 total officers and men, 998 establishment.

-19–20 Aug General Court Martial: On 7 August 1801, Salvatore Zammit was fatally stabbed with a bayonet by Pt John Ellery.
-Ellery was acquitted of murder due to insufficient evidence.
+19–20 Aug General Court Martial: On 7 August 1801, Salvatore Zammit was fatally stabbed with a bayonet by Pt John Allary.
+The defendant was acquitted of murder due to insufficient evidence.
 He was then tried by a Garrison Court Martial and found guilty of riotous behaviour and the beating of an inhabitant.
-He was sentenced to 600 lashes, 450 of which were inflicted soon after sentence was passed, the rest when the regimental surgeon pronounced him fit to do so.
+Allary was sentenced to 600 lashes, 450 of which were inflicted soon after sentence was passed, the rest when the regimental surgeon pronounced him fit to do so.
 In compensation for the loss of her husband, Ludovica Zammit was granted the sum of 500 scudi.1

 1 Nov Strength: 32 Commissioned and Warrant Officers, 71 NCOs, 459 rank and file fit for duty, 58 rank and file sick, 635 total officers and men, 998 establishment.